ReasonMakes/icochess/README.md

 All tiles that share one vertex but don't have mutual edge neighbours are direct corner neighbours.
 All tiles have exactly 6 side corners, and either 2 or 3 direct corners.

+## Tile Names

+Because there are 80 faces (unlike the 64 squares on a 2D chess board) we have an expanded set of alphanumeric identifiers for each tile.
+We go through 20 letters starting at A, with each letter having 4 related tiles (which were created during subdivision).
+Thus, this pattern: A1, A2, A3, A4; B1, B2, B3, B4; etc.

 ## Fundamental Properties of the Pentakis Icosidodecahedron